 - African driftwood – a stunning appearance of a hollow wood.
 Being hollow allows water to enter it fairly easily, making it sink perfectly.

 - Malaysian driftwood – Again, really good looking wood.
-It sinks easily inside a tank.
-If you’re lucky yours may look like the base of a small tree, that you can decorate with other aquatic plants.
+It sinks easily inside a fish tank.
+If you’re lucky yours may look like the base of a small tree, that you can decorate with other aquatic plants and aquarium moss.

 - Savvanah root – A very good addition to any tank as it will sink on its own.

 …and many more.
 I like the shapes that the Manzanita driftwood provides.
-For my bigger tanks, I always try to find Madrona, though.
+For my bigger fish tanks, I always try to find my own Madrona driftwood, though.

 Anyway, let’s go.

-Ocean beaches with surrounding vegetation, lakes, rivers and creeks are all places where aquarium grade driftwood can be found.
+Ocean beaches with surrounding vegetation, lakes, rivers and creeks are all places where aquarium-grade natural driftwood can be found.
 You will stand significantly higher chances of finding a piece if you start the lookout immediately after a storm.
 Begin your expedition no more than 2 to 3 hours after the storm has passed.
-Aquarium driftwood should be properly cured before putting it inside a fish tank.

-My experience has been that the cleanest and most beautiful driftwood can be found at the curves of rivers.
-That’s where most branches will gather.
+My experience has been that the cleanest and most beautiful driftwood can be found for free at the curves of rivers.
+That’s where most branches will naturally gather.

 As much as this goes without saying – look at the map!
 If you’re in a densely populated city, like me, it may take some effort and a car ride to get to the right location.
 Here’s where to look: